OBSERVABILITY PLATFORM

 Panels aren’t permanently added to a dashboard until you save all changes to the dashboard by clicking Save on the dashboard.

-For details about all of the settings in a panel, see Edit a panel.
 You can save a new panel to a dashboard with as little as a name, then edit it later to configure it and add or modify queries.

 • Group: The panel group that contains the panel.

-Panels can also have additional options presented in tabs of the Edit Panel interface.
+Panels can also have additional options presented in tabs of the Edit panel interface.
 Most panels provide these tabs:

 • Settings: Configuration options for the selected panel type.